Grokepeer/Hermod/README.md

 set [data-key] in [tablename] to [data]
 ```

 Set, given a data-key, a table and some data will save the data paired to the key in the DB.
-If key is already in use in the table it will return a 209 code, 200 if the data was successfully written to the DB.

-##### Response codes:
+#### Response codes:
 - 201 the new record was successfully created in the table
 - 200 the record was reset to a new content
 - 400 bad request